 We’ve rounded up the best credit cards that Capital One has to offer and uncovered what makes each one wallet-worthy.

 One big plus of all Capital One cards is that there are no foreign transaction fees, making them all decent choices for using abroad.
-But from there, Capital One cards come with a wide variety of rewards, features and perks.
-Here are our picks for the best Capital One credit cards of 2020.
+But from there, Capital One cards come with a wide variety of rewards programs, features and perks.
+Here are our picks for the best Capital One credit cards of 2022.

 - Best for rewards: Capital One® Savor® Cash Rewards Credit Card

-- Best for flat-rate cash back: Capital One® Quicksilver® Cash Rewards Credit Card
+- Best for cash back: Capital One Quicksilver Cash Rewards Credit Card

-- Best for small business: Capital One® Spark® Cash Select for Business
+- Best for business: Capital One® Spark® Cash Select for Business

 Here’s why: Our top rewards pick is the Capital One® Savor® Cash Rewards Credit Card for its serious cash back potential — as long as you’re willing to pay attention to spending categories.